Building a Complete Team is not easy. Talent is in short supply.

-But does every startup need to learn AdWords from scratch?
+But does everyone in a startup need to learn AdWords from scratch?
 Is that a critical skill?

 This is where more advanced accelerator programs like 500 Startups (who, unlike most accelerators, have an actual business model) have a massive advantage.
-With a specialized “Distribution” growth hacking team available to help their portfolio companies, they are able to complete teams with notable skill gaps in marketing, user acquisition, and channel strategy.
+With a specialized “Distribution” growth hacking team available to help their portfolio companies, they are able to complete teams, filling in notable skill gaps in marketing, user acquisition, and channel strategy.

 In addition, their “Distro” growth hacking team gets to hone their craft at a radically accelerated rate with the experience of working with literally hundreds of startups.
-So, sorry Y-Combinator, you’re awesome in many ways, but I know where I’d put my money.
+So, sorry Y-Combinator, you’re awesome in many ways, but we know where we’d bet our money.

 - The team needs complete skill sets to go around the Build-Measure-Learn loop quickly